zifangu/Machi-Koro-Digitization/UserGuide.md

  You turn ends after you choose to either purchase an establishment or construct a landmark.
 You also have the option to enter `99` to not make any improvements.

  ### Winner
-In this feature of the game, the winner will be player who constructed City Hall first.
+In this feature of the game, the winner will be the player who constructed City Hall and Train Station first.
 After which the game will immediately end.